CNC and metalworking equipment appraisals.

 The machines that cut, form and fabricate.

-From a single machining center to a full fabrication floor, we value the metalworking fleet on its own market.
+From a single machining center to a full shop floor, we value each machine on the market where it actually trades.
 The make and model set the starting point; the control, the condition and the tooling set the number.

 What drives the number